 Located on a hill, overlooking the Velino River, it’s about 58 miles northeast of Rome, right in the center of Italy.
 After renting an apartment for two years, we found the home we now live in—also a rental—just outside Rieti.
 High on a hill, it overlooks a peaceful farmers’ valley, with a panorama that is a joy to wake up to.
 The house itself is 2,200 square feet, with five bedrooms, three bathrooms, living room, dining room, kitchen, and a rec room.
 We are surrounded by forest, close enough that we see wild boar and deer.
 With over 30 olive and fruit trees, harvesting in the fall is hard work and great fun.

 Our life here is less expensive.
 Had we stayed in the U.S., our finances would definitely have made life much more restrictive.
 I would probably still be working.
-Shonna estimates we have saved nearly $100,000 in health insurance and healthcare costs alone in the five years we’ve been living in Italy.
+By now, we estimate we have saved over $120,000.
+And that doesn’t include the extra cost we would have had due to Shonna’s cancer diagnosis.
+(I would rather not write about this as it is private.)

 If there is a drawback, it is the rising cost of the heating (up 40% from last year), but when you consider our rent is €700 ($701) a month and the fact that solar panels heat the water most of the spring and summer, it is still less expensive than our home of almost the same size in the U.S. Back there, we paid $1,600 a month in rent alone, plus all utilities.